Search This Blog

 Why not enjoy a few minutes in your garden with a pair of scissors.
 A few choice perennials and perhaps a bit of foliage popped in a vase or country jug and you will find you have something pretty chic.

 A very appealing summer annual perfect for cut flowers is cerinthe.
 It has stunning sweet flowers that hang like little purple bells.
 This is easy to grow.
 Why not add a few to your borders for summer.
-Tall lime green nicotiana or tabacco plants would be another easy annual to pop into your borders.
+Tall lime green nicotiana or tobacco plants would be another easy annual to pop into your borders.
 It also has a lovely fragrance.

 Perennials For Cutting